PinNaCode/magiskboot_build/README.md

 #### Emscripten

-> **Note**
->
-> Currently this port only support running with NodeJS.
->
-> A web frontend wrapper must be written to handle the argument passing and file system management in browsers.
->
-> This should be implemented soon in the future ([#19](../../issues/19)), but unfortunately I am not a web developer, any help on this will be welcome QwQ

 Please read the [Cross compiling](#cross-compiling) instructions first.

 Install the [Emscripten SDK][emsdk] and also a Rust compiler with Emscripten target (probably via [rustup][rustup]).